 A student is eligible for readmission if during his or her leave of absence the student performed voluntary or involuntary active duty service in the United States Armed Forces, including service by a member of the National Guard or Reserve on active duty, active duty for training, or full-time National Guard duty under federal authority, for a period of more than thirty consecutive days.
 In order to be eligible for readmission under this Policy, the cumulative length of the absence and all previous absences from the University for military service cannot exceed five years, including only the time the student spent actually performing military service.
 Veterans who received a dishonorable or bad conduct discharge are not eligible for readmission under this Policy.

 Ordinarily, unless notice is precluded by military necessity, a student (or an appropriate officer of the Armed Forces or official of the Department of Defense) must give written notice to the University Registrar of the student’s leave for military service as far in advance as is reasonable under the circumstances.
-To be readmitted students must give written notice to the University Registrar of their intent to resume their studies no later than three years after completion of the military service, or two years after recovering from a service-related injury or illness.
+To be readmitted students must give written notice to the Office of the Registrar of their intent to resume their studies no later than three years after completion of the military service, or two years after recovering from a service-related injury or illness.
 Students who do not submit a notification of intent to resume their studies within the required time periods may not be eligible for readmission under this Policy, but may be eligible for readmission under the University’s Leave of Absence and Resumption of Studies Policies.

 After the student provides notice of intent to re-enroll, ordinarily the University must readmit the student into the next class or classes in the same program, with the same enrollment status, number of credits, and academic standing as when he or she was last in attendance at or admitted to the University.
 The student may also request a later admission date or, if unusual circumstances require it, the University may admit the student at a later date.
 If the University determines that the student is not prepared to reenter the program with the same academic status where he or she left off, or will not be able to complete the program, the University must make reasonable efforts at no extra cost to the student to enable him or her to resume or complete the program.
 Reasonable efforts include, but are not limited to, providing a refresher course and allowing the student to retake a pretest as long as they do not place an undue hardship on the University.
 If, after reasonable efforts by the University, the University determines that the student is not prepared to resume the program where he or she left off, or the University determines that the student is unable to complete the program, or the University determines there are no reasonable efforts the University can take to prepare the student to resume the program or to enable the student to complete the program, the University is not required to readmit the student.